BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ### GreasedLineMeshBuilderOptions

-You will find explanation of these option below this code snippet.
+You will find explanation of these options below this code snippet.

 ```javascript
 points: GreasedLinePoints;